Yuy-1/MyAPI/README.md

 # MyAPI

- A work in progress CRUD app made using FASTAPI.
+ A work in progress Social meida app made using FASTAPI.
 All functions verified working properly when using postman.
+ The app has the ability to create, read, update and delete user post.